 The fundamental appeal of a Mediterranean colour palette lies in its relationship to the natural landscape of the region.
 Terracotta is one of the main contributors to a classic Mediterranean palette as it is a beautiful natural colour that blends perfectly with the surrounding environment.
 The Mediterranean look has been admired and duplicated for years by architects and designers wishing to evoke the same feel in their own habitat.
 Silvery greens from the olive groves that dot the landscape, soft ivory and yellow of the chalkstone hills and rich ochre, umber and sienna from the local soils make up the cornerstone of Mediterranean style.

 The key to ensuring that a Mediterranean colour scheme works is to ensure that all elements, from the paint for the walls, the tiles and timber for the flooring through to the soft furnishings and window dressings are all natural products.
 Lime wash paint produces a soft, weathered patina and new buildings assume an established air and in time, the lime will bloom to create an ageless look.
-Floor tiles should be a natural stone, ideally terracotta and timber should be a mid to dark tone with a simple matt finish.
+Floor tiles should be a natural stone, ideally terracotta while timber should be a mid to dark tone with a simple matt finish.

 The great appeal of a colour or design renaissance is that it never comes back quite the same as before as designers add a modern feel and use the style or colour in a different way.
 I can see Terracotta emerging as a lovely accent colour to be embraced more for elements of exteriors and in particular in garden design where beautiful natural terracotta pots sit happily with hip and trendy Corten steel.
+Corten steel really is a great exterior product which is often used now for accents on houses – if you haven’t come across it, I highly recommend you follow it up as it adds a really beautiful statement in a garden setting.

 I always look to nature and the natural landscape for colour inspiration and I really like this image of the Mediterranean.
 This beautiful photograph was taken by Anthony Delanoix and I have used it to put together the following colour palette.